 Shareholder rights plans (also referred to as "poison pills") provide the shareholders of the target company with rights to purchase additional shares or to sell shares at very attractive prices when triggered by an event such as a hostile tender offer or the accumulation of a specified percentage of shares by the acquirer.

-Shareholder rights plans should be designed with the benefits of assurance of a reasonable period to review such bids.
+Shareholder rights plans should be designed to provide a reasonable period to review such bids.
 The plans should allow for other competing bids and give equal treatment in the context of control transactions.
 These rights, when triggered, impose significant economic penalties on a hostile acquirer.

 Shareholder rights plans are considered among the most potent anti-takeover measures a company can adopt.